Breakfast Pig Porter

 6. After 5 minutes add the lactose sugar and 1 ounce of cocoa powder and boil for 5 more minutes, stirring gently.
 Then remove the pot from heat.

-8. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off with
+9. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.

 Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
 Ferment for 14 days.